aadittambe/actions-pipeline/docs/source/index.md

 The `uses` keyword specifies that this step will run v2 of the actions/checkout action.
 This is an action that checks out our repository onto the runner, allowing us to run scripts or other actions against your code (such as build and test tools).

 The `run` keyword tells the job to execute a command on the runner.
-In this `run`, the Action will download that earthquake file using the curl tool, then pipe it through jq in order to pretty-print the JSON - this makes for a more useful display of file differences.
+In this `run`, the Action will download that earthquake file using the cURL tool, then pipe it through jq in order to pretty-print the JSON - this makes for a more useful display of file differences.

 Then, we commit the results to our repository and push them, in the next step.